jackw01/led-control/README.md

     - MCU GND to LED GND
     - MCU GPIO12 to LED Data in
     - Power supply ground to LED GND
-    - Power supply 5V to LED 5V
+    - Power supply 5V to LED 5V (Important: use the VBUS pin, not VSYS, to power LEDs from USB on Raspberry Pi Pico and Pico W boards)

+Any GPIO pin can be used instead of GPIO12 if the definition in `firmware/config.h` is changed appropriately.

 ### Hardware Setup (Raspberry Pi)
 1. Obtain a Raspberry Pi single-board computer (any model).
 Due to the unavailability of Raspberry Pis, using any other computer with an external LED driver is recommended (see above).